Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 map(y, 0.0, this.matrixH, 0.045, 0.055), // kill

-The example code will create the patterns when the values of 'feed' and 'kill' are in a range like these.
+The example code will create the patterns when the values of 'feed' and 'kill' values fall within these ranges:

 feed : 0.03 - 0.12